harleydutton/tabula-rasa/meta/formatting/Link Formatting.md

-- Note names in links should be unmodified.
-This may require more creative writing.
+- Links should be grammatically correct.
+Aliases should be added to notes to enable this.
 - In each section, the first reference to another section should be linked.
 The others should be **bold**.